Finland at the 1912 Summer Olympics

 Finland competed at the 1912 Summer Olympics in Stockholm, Sweden.

-The Grand Duchy of Finland was part of the Russian Empire at the time, but Finland's results are kept separate from those of Russia.
-In the Opening Ceremony Finland's team paraded under the national insignia flag of a Swedish-speaking female gymnastics club in Helsinki.
+The Grand Duchy of Finland was an autonomous part of the Russian Empire at the time, which allowed Finland to compete separately of Russia at the 1908 Summer Olympics due to Finland's special status.
+During the opening ceremony, Finland's team paraded under the national insignia flag of a Swedish-speaking female gymnastics club in Helsinki.
 164 competitors, 162 men and 2 women, took part in 49 events in 10 sports.